 During the second quarter of 2020, we announced a restructuring of our organization in order to adjust to the new economic situation due to the COVID-19 pandemic.
 We decided to consolidate our office locations and to reduce our headcount significantly, in order to shape a leaner organization, enabling us to prepare for the expected market recovery and achieve our long-term profit recovery plan.
-We do not plan to materially change our headcount for the year ending December 31, 2021.
+There were no significant changes in our headcount for the year ending December 31, 2021.
+We do not plan to increase our headcount materially during the year ending December 31, 2022.